giulioaur/SushiMenuJs/README.md

 ### Menu

 A menu is nothing but a html element (a container element like div is preferred) with **class="sm-menu"** and a unique id to be recognized among all other menu.
 The default menu (the first to be shown) must have **id="sm-main-menu"**.
 One and only one menu must have this id.
-All the menu are contained within an element with **"sm-viewport"** id.
+All the menu are contained within an element with **id="sm-viewport"**.

 ``` html
 <div id="sm-viewport">